GSA/piv-guides/_userguides/01_digital_signing.md

 Multiple approvers may digitally sign a document.
 Use the same procedures as you would to add one invisibile digital signature: [Add an Invisible Digital Signature](#add-an-invisible-digital-signature).

-_The final approver will see multiple "invisible" signatures in the document._
+_The final approver will see multiple "invisible" signatures in the document._<br/>
 ![View Signature]({{site.baseurl}}/img/word-signature-12.png)

 <br/>